bespoken/virtual-device-sdk/README.md

 [![npm](https://img.shields.io/npm/v/virtual-device-sdk.svg)](https://www.npmjs.com/package/virtual-device-sdk)

 # Virtual Device SDK
-Use the Virtual Device SDK to build UIs and bots that interact with Alexa via text.
+Use the Virtual Device SDK to test Alexa without using our voice.

-Check out our first example project to use it - [VirtualDeviceBot](https://github.com/bespoken/silent-echo-bot)!
-Add VirtualDevice to your Slack - [try it here](https://virtual-device.bespoken.io/slack_auth).

 The SDK can be used via [NodeJS](#nodejs-sdk) or [HTTP](#http-sdk).